venus-lang/venus_old/README.md

 1. [ ] Write the first draft of design docs
 2. [ ] Learn llvm
 3. [ ] Learn about D's implementation

-# Lanuage Design

-The Venus programming language is influenced by the following languages:

-### D

-You might find Venus much like D because I'm writing this language as my fork of D language.
-D is a great language, it is the most flexible language I've seen so far and writing code in D is a very pleasant experience.
-I love many features in D and is going to implement them in Venus as well.

-But I'm still trying to create a new language rather than stick to using D because:

-- I'd like to learn from creating a new language.
-- Some of the default settings in the language was proved not the best.
-For example: final, pure, nothrow
-- D is huge.
-It has too many features and their interactions make it even more complicated.
-- Unlike Python, D is not a good first language.
-I'd like a language perfect for newbies as well as proffesionals.

-I'm using D to implemented Venus.

-### C/C++

-This is obvious.
-Just like D, Venus is a C/C++ derivative.
-Venus will be binary compatible to C, just like D does.

-### Python

-- modules (a mix of python/D)
-- stdlib/docs
-- ease of use

-### Kotlin/Scala

-Some of the syntax are influenced by kotlin/scala

-- val, var
-- last function parameter expansion

 ## Hello world